graasp/graasp/README.md

 S3_FILE_ITEM_SECRET_ACCESS_KEY=graasp-pwd

 # If you are using a local installation of localstack replace by http://localhost:4566
-# This value is only used it Dev or Test environnements
+# This value is only used for Dev or Test environments
 S3_FILE_ITEM_HOST=http://graasp-localstack:4566

 # Graasp embedded link item